-Energy Commission meetings are scheduled the 3rd Thursday of each month at 6:30pm in the Executive Room at City Hall.
+Energy Commission meetings are scheduled the 3rd Thursday of each month at 7 pm in the First Floor Meeting Room at City Hall.

 Agenda and Minutes can be found in the Agenda Center